-- Play carefully, and in a manner that will not cause harm to self or others - Use the rules of the games - Follow directions - Walk to their class line when the bell is rung or other signal is given - Respect the property of the school, teachers, and others
+- Be Safe (Play gently, take care of their body, take care of equipment, and play gently)Play carefully, and in a manner that will not cause harm to self or others - Be Respectful (Include others, follow adult directions, be a kind friend, and stay in your personal space) - Be Responsible (Take care of equipment and belongings, dress for the weather, follow the group plan, and report unsafe behavior) - Use the rules of the games - Follow directions - Walk to their class line when the bell is rung or other signal is given - Respect the property of the school, teachers, and others

-In general, students are expected to abide by the rules of the playground, to cooperate with the teachers on duty, and to be considerate.
-Students who do not follow the rules may be required to remain inside during recess for a period of time to be determined by the Principal.
+In general, students are expected to abide by the rules of the playground, to cooperate with the teachers on duty (who will be identified to the students), and to be considerate.
+Students who do not follow the rules may be required to meet with the Principal and an appropriate consequence will be determined.